Yandex Cloud

 5. Type yes and press Enter to confirm the changes.

 The specified user will then get roles in the organization.
-You can check the new role in the management console.
+You can check the role assignment using the Cloud Center UI.

-To assign a role, use the updateAccessBindings REST API method for the appropriate resource:
+To assign the user a role for the organization, use the updateAccessBindings REST API method for the Organization resource or the OrganizationService/UpdateAccessBindings gRPC API call.

 1. Select the role you want to assign.